 Over 80% of drink cans sold in the UK are made from aluminium — that’s nearly 8 billion cans every year!
-And each one could be recycled over and over again, saving energy, raw materials and waste.
+And each can could be recycled over and over again, saving energy, raw materials and waste.

 The recycling process

 The aluminium recycling process, which involves simply re-melting the metal, means the mining and smelting process can be avoided.
-Recycling has many benefits over raw material extraction — it:
+Recycling cans has many benefits over raw material extraction — it:

 - Uses only 5% of the energy needed for the smelting process.